 Sociodemographic characteristics of participants

 A total of 145 primary care physicians in PSMMC completed the survey.
 Table 1 summarizes their demographic and practice characteristics.
 Most respondents were male (≈64 %), aged 23–35 years (≈61 %) and Saudi nationals (≈87 %).
-Residents constituted the largest professional group (≈59 %), followed by specialists/registrars (≈25 %), consultants (≈11 %) and a small number of general practitioners.
+Residents constituted the largest professional group (≈59 %), followed by specialists/registrars (≈25 %), consultants (≈11 %), and a small number of general practitioners.
 About two‑thirds had ≤5 years of experience, while roughly one in five had 6–10 years.
 The majority (≈81 %) reported attending a migraine‑related course in the past five years.